-In my role as President of the EOSC Association, I enjoy working with the EOSC community to help realise the vision and objectives of EOSC.
+with the submitteed for approval by the Partnership Board in the Partne In my role as President of the EOSC Association, I enjoy working with the EOSC community to

 Executive summary

 The overall purpose of this Strategic Research and Innovation Agenda (SRIA) is to define the general framework for future strategic research, development and innovation activities in relation to the European Open Science Cloud (EOSC).
 This framework will be developed and further defined in the context of the EOSC Partnership proposed under the Horizon Europe programme.